ApiLogicServer/ApiLogicProject/readme.md

 Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., APIs without pagination.

-And finally, automation guarantees a base level of __architecture:__ systems will always have APIs (no more logic in UI controllers), logic will be always shared between UIs and APIs, and predictable for maintenance teams.
+And finally, automation guarantees a __modern software architecture:__ systems will always be container-ready, API-based, logic will be always shared between UIs and APIs (no more logic in UI controllers), and predictable for maintenance teams.

 </details>